 - Description is a short description of a theme.

 - State indicates where in the development process the theme is.
-If the Map Process Steps to States option is enabled on the Value Stream page, then when you set a state and save the theme, the process step will be changed based on its association with the theme’s state.
+If the Map Process Steps to States option is enabled on the Process Flows page, then when you set a state and save the theme, the process step will be changed based on its association with the theme’s state.
 If you select the state with no process step mapped, the process step will be changed to the last process step of the previous state (for all states except for the first one in the list) or the first process step of the second state (for the first state in the list).

 - Active indicates if a theme is active or inactive.
 Some reports across the application, such as Investment vs. Actuals, Roadmaps, and Forecast, show only active themes.